entropic-bond/entropic-bond/docs/modules.md

 **`Persistent Reference`**

 decorator, the reference
-contents is not stored.
+contents is not stored even it has been changed.
 Only the reference information is stored.

 **`See`**